redhat-openshift-partner-labs/openshift-partner-labs-ai-interface/README.md

 # Agent UI

-A modern chat interface for AI agents built with Next.js, Tailwind CSS, and TypeScript.
-This template provides a ready-to-use UI for interacting with Agno agents.
+A modern chat interface for AgentOS built with Next.js, Tailwind CSS, and TypeScript.
+This template provides a ready-to-use UI for connecting to and interacting with your AgentOS instances through the Agno platform.

 <img src="https://github.com/user-attachments/assets/7765fae5-a813-46cb-993b-904af9bc1672" alt="agent-ui" style="border-radius: 10px; width: 100%; max-width: 800px;" />

 ## Features

+- 🔗 **AgentOS Integration**: Seamlessly connect to local and live AgentOS instances
 - 💬 **Modern Chat Interface**: Clean design with real-time streaming support
 - 🧩 **Tool Calls Support**: Visualizes agent tool calls and their results
 - 🧠 **Reasoning Steps**: Displays agent reasoning process (when available)